MDU-PHL/mlstdb/README.md

 Options:
   -h, --help                  Show this message and exit.
-  -i, --input TEXT            Path to mlst_schemes_<db>.txt containing MLST
+  -i, --input TEXT            Path to mlst_schemes_<db>.tab containing MLST
                               scheme URLs  [required]
   -d, --directory TEXT        Directory to save the downloaded MLST schemes
                               (default: pubmlst)
-  -b, --blast-directory TEXT  Directory for BLAST database (default: relative
-                              to directory as ../blast) -v, --verbose               Enable verbose logging for debugging
+  -b, --blast-directory TEXT  Directory for BLAST database (default: blast) -v, --verbose               Enable verbose logging for debugging
 ```

 Use the `update` command to update the MLST database and create a BLAST database.
-The `--input` argument specifies the path to the `mlst_schemes_<db>.txt` file containing MLST scheme URLs.
+The `--input` argument specifies the path to the `mlst_schemes_<db>.tab` file containing MLST scheme URLs.
 The `--directory` argument specifies the directory to save the downloaded MLST schemes.
 The `--blast-directory` argument specifies the directory for the BLAST database.
 The `--verbose` flag can be used to enable verbose logging for debugging.

-We can prepare a custom `mlst_schemes_<db>.txt` file and use `mlstdb update` to update the MLST database for select species and schemes.
+We can prepare a custom `mlst_schemes_<db>.tab` file with headers `database	species	scheme_description	scheme	URI`
+and use `mlstdb update` to update the MLST database for select species and schemes.
 This will automatically create a BLAST database from the downloaded sequences.

 ## Final Steps
 After running all scripts, verify the database setup by running the `mlst` tool with the updated database: